Marketcircle/AXElements/README.markdown

     irb -rubygems -rax_elements
 ```

-__NOTE__: If you are not using RVM, then you should use `macrake`
+__NOTE__: If you are not using RVM, but are using MacRuby, then you
-instead of `rake`, and `macirb` instead of `irb`, etc..
-You may also
+should use `macrake` instead of `rake`, and `macirb` instead of `irb`,
-need to add `sudo` to your command when you install the gem.
-If you
+etc..
+You may also need to add `sudo` to your command when you install
-are not using RVM with MacRuby, but have RVM installed, remember to
+the gem.
+If you are not using RVM with MacRuby, but have RVM
-disable it like so:
+installed, remember to disable it like so:

 ```bash
     rvm use system